Dedryck Boyata: Loan moves

 On 26 August 2011, Boyata joined Bolton Wanderers on a season-long loan.
 He made his starting-eleven debut for Bolton Wanderers on 10 September playing the full game of Bolton's 5–0 home defeat to Manchester United.
-On 2 October 2011, Boyata scored his first goal for Bolton Wanderers in 5-1 away defeat against Chelsea.
+On 2 October 2011, Boyata scored his first goal for Bolton Wanderers in 5-1 home defeat against Chelsea.
 Boyata sustained an ankle injury in the 2–0 loss to Sunderland on 22 October and the injury, which kept him out for six weeks, meant that Boyata, as part of his loan agreement, returned to Manchester City for treatment.
 He returned to the Bolton starting line up in the match at Tottenham Hotspur on 3 December.

 On 31 August 2012, Boyata left Manchester City to join Dutch Eredivisie club FC Twente on a short-term loan.
 He made 8 appearances for FC Twente before rejoining Manchester City on 8 January 2013.